CACI-IMG/ForecasterDocs/user-guide/Getting-started/Projects.md

 # Projects

-The following section explains how to manage your projects in the Solution Explorer.
-Once a solution has been created, there are number of management activities which can be carried out on projects within the solution.
-Details are as follows:
+This section explains how to manage your projects in the Solution Explorer.

 ## New Project